 Daniel’s four Ps go a long way to allaying a team’s concerns and reassuring all individuals; persuade them that change is not something to be feared.

 Shock, denial, anger, bargaining and experimentation are all part of the process of change, whether we want to admit it or not.
 By their definition, they imply that change is something to be feared rather than embraced.

 When your team hits a bump in the road, people might not be so ready.
 By providing the support they need along the way, you help others to realise that the change curve, though seemingly steep at first, is one to be eased into when the process starts.
 Many of the team will look to you as a guide, so support them when they need it.

 The natural response to change can be negative, but sometimes people thrive.
 Those who respond well to change are integral to team spirit.
 Use the positivity of others as a tool in times of change, and help others who previously struggled to adapt to get on board.

 An important morale boost, celebrate any milestones along the way and the process as a whole with acknowledgements and recognitions of success.
 Small wins go a long way to achieving big goals – highlighting even the most minor achievement.
 Whether it’s with small perks, praise at your next team meeting or dinner and drinks after work, celebrating success makes engaging your team and getting them on board when the next process of change occurs easier.

-Have you enjoyed this article?
-Don’t forget to check out the rest of the Gazprom Energy blog for more of the latest articles and features.
-Alternatively, to find out about our range of business energy services, visit the homepage or call us today on 0161 837 3395.
+For more of the latest news, articles and features from Gazprom Energy, visit our blog and newsfeed.
+Alternatively, visit the homepage to find out more about our business energy solutions, or call us on 0161 837 3395.